yiyeChen/yiyeChen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 I am a final year Ph.D. student at Institute for Robotics and Intelligent Machines, Georgia Institute of Technology, advised by [Prof. Patrico A. Vela](https://pvela.gatech.edu/).
-I am also fortunate to collaborate closely with [Ben Lundell](https://www.linkedin.com/in/benjamin-lundell) and [Harpreet Sawhney](https://scholar.google.ca/citations?hl=en&user=73FHLFAAAAAJ&view_op=list_works&sortby=pubdate) from Microsoft.
+I am also fortunate to collaborate with [Dr. Benjamin Lundell](https://www.linkedin.com/in/benjamin-lundell) and [Dr. Harpreet Sawhney](https://scholar.google.ca/citations?hl=en&user=73FHLFAAAAAJ&view_op=list_works&sortby=pubdate) from Microsoft.

 My research interest lies in computer vision, language processing, and the application of these fields to develop robotic intelligence.
 Specifically, I am working on Robotic Grasping (including both 6-DoF and planar), Language Command Understanding, and addressing Open World challenges.
 More recently, I am also developing algorithms that leverage Large Language Models or Vision-Language Models to enable generalizable planning or spatial understanding capacities.